ylxdzsw/sopipe/readme.md

 ## Installation

-Download the latest release at [the relase page](https://github.com/ylxdzsw/sopipe/releases) and drop it anywhere.
+Download the latest release at [the release page](https://github.com/ylxdzsw/sopipe/releases) and drop it anywhere.
 Sopipe is a single static linked binary that does not read or generate any file unless explicitly scripted.

 ## Usage